nirtus/ca/README.md

 This solution is proof of concept and several improvements could be made for future use:
 - better quality video capture device
 - better trained model for more object detection and tracking
-- increase speed detection sectors count (currently 1) for speed change progresion monitoring
+- increase speed detection sectors count (currently 1) for speed change progression monitoring
 - update code to be able detect multiple objects speed at once
 - update code to be able save detections into DataBase or file without directly updating YOLO library file